rromanotero/cloudformation-dev-staging-prod-networks/README.md

   <p align="center">The EC2s in autoscaling are replicated across two different AZs.
 The DB is MultiAZ as well.</p>
 </p>

 The CIDR reanges are from...
-I can't remember I did this over a year ago, but you can look them up in the templates! (there's plenty of IPs)
+I can't remember I did this over a year ago, but there's over 4k per subnet. prod and dev-staging do not have repeating IPs.

 ## Instructions